AhmadSabbirChowdhury/Company-Sales-Data-Analysis-and-Visualization-using-Tableau/README.md

 ### Profit Margin by Markets
 ![3  Profit Margins by Market](https://user-images.githubusercontent.com/45898995/120526368-f1bf0480-c3fa-11eb-973b-02d48a2b3761.png)

-###### Note: *The PowerBI online publishing link isn't available right now because of subscription issues.
-I'll add that online link soon, so anyone can open it and interact with it as the whole thing is very dynamic.*
 ### Sales Quantity by Market
 ![4  Sales Quantity by Market](https://user-images.githubusercontent.com/45898995/120526527-19ae6800-c3fb-11eb-9970-c19157a40e93.png)